pcca-matrix/PCCA-Layout/README.md

 Use flv transition videos placed in folder -> \Media\Frontend\Video\Transitions

-If you think a certain transtion would look great for a certain game, then you can make a copy that transition to your \Media\{SYSTEME NAME}\Video\Override Transitions folder and rename the video to the name of the rom you would like to see the transition on.
+If you think a certain transtion would look great for a certain game, then you can make a copy of that transition to your \Media\{SYSTEME NAME}\Video\Override Transitions folder and rename the video with the same name of the rom you would like to see the transition on.

-If you give a transition the same name as one of your genre categories you will see the transtion when a game match the category if no other transition is available for this game.
+If you give a transition the same name as one of your genre categories you will see the transtion when a game match the category if no other transition is available for that game.

 ### Themes Wait For Override
 Themes load after Override Transition has played ( Not implemented yet)

 ### Media Path
-This should point to your hyperspin media path.
+This option should point to your hyperspin media path.
 If empty, the media folder must be in the 'pcca' layout directory.

 example:

-If you use HyperSpin installation is on c: ,media path should be:
+If your HyperSpin installation is on c: ,media path should be:

 `C:/Hyperspin/Media`